 As part of the engagement and interaction programme for the Living Lab, the team has organized a series of events, workshops, and university activities to harvest the potential of the Living Lab and ensure that as many people as possible benefit from it.
 In coordination with IGNITION partners, the University's research team has been organizing specialised events for stakeholder groups including community members, green infrastructure investors and academics in the relevant fields.
 They have also conducted educational tours for Salford students and organised research collaborations with educators at the University as part of innovation in the curriculum.
 The tours extended to Schools as part of our partner organised School Challenge (RHS-organised).
-We have also presented the work done at the Living Lab via engagement programmes during national events, such as COP26.
+We have also presented the work done at the Living Lab via engagement programmes during national events, such as COP26 and our researchers have recently attended COP28 in Autumn 2023.